 Genmab has four subsidiaries: Genmab B.V. and Genmab Holding B.V. in the Netherlands, Genmab US, Inc. in the United States and Genmab K.K. in Japan.

-On March 31, 2020 Genmab had 579 full time employees.
+Genmab has more than 2,000 full time employees.
 Employees are Genmab’s most important resource and we strive to attract and retain the most qualified people to fulfil our core purpose.
 Genmab’s goal is to develop and retain value in our own products which could one day transform cancer treatment.
 At Genmab, our core purpose, together with our core values, guides and inspires employees in their everyday work.

 Genmab develops antibody therapeutics.
 Genmab's main focus is on products that can be used to treat cancer.
 To read more about the company's products in clinical development please visit the Pipeline page.